 In the spirit of tzedakah, or "justice" in Hebrew, identify a need in your community and make a plan to effect change.

-Download a zip file with the introduction and all four lessons.
+Download a zip file with the introduction and all five lessons.

 Build upon the Honor Memory lesson plan with this collage-making activity developed by Los Angeles artist Stephanie Mercado.
 Combine Mercado’s illustrations with personal artwork and photos of family and friends to express the memories, values, and ideals you carry wherever you go.